tonymullen/ups-website/src/partials/f16cg/hw/hw7-robot-shapes-description.html.md

 ## Starter file

-Use the starter file [here](/~tmullen/cg/cs315-hw7.zip).
+Use the starter file [here](/~tmullen/cg/f16/cs315-hw7.zip).
 This file has the camera in place and contains a grid floor and a first cylinder shape to get you started.
 You do not have to use this cylinder, but it may be a helpful reference for size and positioning of your shapes.

 ## Requirements

 Your robot should be made up of at least five different shape types.
-These should include at least three different primitive geometric types and at least two ExtrudeGeometry shapes.
+These should include at least three different Three.js primitive geometric types and at least two Three.js `ExtrudeGeometry` shapes.
 If you wish, you can replace any one of these shapes with a shape you created in another program such as Blender using one of the Three.js loaders (for example, OBJLoader).
-In that case, you should have at least two different primitive geometric types or at least one ExtrudeGeometry shape.
+In that case, you should have at least two different primitive geometric types or at least one `ExtrudeGeometry` shape.
 Of course, you can use more shape types than this if you wish.

 Your robot should also have the following characteristics: